Brad Culpepper: Game Changers

 On February 8, 2017, Culpepper was revealed to be one of the contestants competing in Survivor: Game Changers, the show's 34th season, which began airing in March 2017.
 Throughout Culpepper's second season, he played relatively consistently, and stayed loyal to his alliances, despite being in the minority for the most part.
 However, at his endgame, he won five individual immunity challenges; a feat shared only by a few other elite Survivor players, which propelled him to the Final Three with Sarah Lacina and "Troyzan" Robertson.
 Although Culpepper played a solid social game and was a prominent threat, he became very arrogant and made some remarks toward fellow tribe mate Tai Trang that other players perceived as condescending in the last few days.
 Fellow tribemate Aubry Bracco in her jury speaks video controversially said she had hesitations about voting for Brad to win because of his "racist and sexist tendencies".
 At the Final Tribal Council, Lacina's skillful strategic and social gameplay was preferred by the jury over Culpepper's physical dominance, and she was awarded the title of "Sole Survivor" in a 7–3–0 vote.
 Culpepper received three votes, making him the runner-up.

 Personal life

 In 1990, Culpepper met Monica Frakes when he was a sophomore at the University of Florida.
 The couple married weeks after Culpepper was drafted into the NFL in 1992.
 The couple have three children together.
 Their oldest son, Rex, was a quarterback at Syracuse University, and their other son, Judge, was a defensive lineman at the University of Toledo.
+Rex passed away on March 15, 2026, due to injuries sustained from a dirt bike accident, at the age of 28.

 He and his wife, Monica, are the only Survivor couple to both be runners-up in separate seasons.
 Coincidentally, they both achieved this feat in their second time playing the game, Monica in Survivor: Blood vs. Water and Brad in Survivor: Game Changers, after being voted out pre-merge in their debut seasons.